IloveFoxes366/IloveFoxes366/README.md

 -  You can reach me via hehenotsheshetest1@outlook.com
 - You can also reach me at
 - I have not been online for a bit.
 Sorry about that.
+- I suggest visiting @CPScript for better hacks
+- Have a good day.